SirLagz/PHPWAPublicHolidays/README.md

 # PHPWAPublicHolidays
-PHP Code that calculates public holidays for a year
+PHP Code that calculates public holidays for a year for Perth, Western Australia

 This program is free software: you can redistribute it and/or modify